 A Spring (not screen) Refresh

-Josh, Tricia & their 2 kids came to us a few months ago.
-“We’re exhausted from ‘life’s treadmill!’
-We need a rest.’”
-They were in search of time on a neutral playing field (not at home, the office, or the in-laws backyard) to discuss how to find the joy they felt was missing from their day to day lives.
+Josh, Tricia & their 2 kids came to us a few months ago looking tired.
+They shared their exhaustion from "life's treadmill" and wanted a rest.
+They were in search of time on a neutral playing field (not at home, the office, or their in-laws backyard) to discuss how to find the joy they felt was missing from their day to day lives.

 We accepted the challenge.